Runaway Love (Ludacris song): Erika

 The final tale involves eleven-year-old Erika (played by Keke Palmer), who is taking drugs such as ecstasy to escape pain.
 She is also, with guilt, having sex with her sixteen-year-old boyfriend (played by Julito McCullum).
-As things go deeper, Erika starts to believe she is truly in love with her boyfriend, and so he uses no protection.
+As the relationship progresses, Erika starts to believe she is truly in love with her boyfriend, and they have sex without protection.
 After Erika becomes pregnant by him, he leaves her because he feels unprepared to raise a child.
 Additionally, her family is poor, so she cannot afford an abortion.
 Aware that if she tells her mom she is pregnant, her mom will be very disappointed and overreact with implied consequences too harsh for her, Erika eventually decides to run away.
 In the music video, it is shown that as Erika contemplates going home, she imagines her mom yelling at and physically abusing her.
 She is seen on a park bench crying while Mary J. Blige sings next to her.